Higebozu

 Booking logistics

-Higebozu is reservation-only, and the process has a meaningful barrier for first-time visitors.
+Higebozu is reservation-only, the process has a meaningful barrier for first-time visitors.
 Phone reservations are currently suspended.
-New customers must book via Instagram DM, providing full name in kanji, phone number, preferred date, party size, and seating time.
-Reservations open two months in advance on a rolling basis: January for March, February for April, and so on.
+New customers must book via Instagram DM, providing full name in kanji, phone number, preferred date, party size, seating time.
+Reservations open two months in advance on a rolling basis: January for March, February for April, so on.
 The cancellation policy is 100% of the course fee for any cancellation made within three days of the reservation.
 Factor that in before you commit.
 Booking difficulty is rated Easy once you are inside the two-month window and organised with the required information, but the Instagram-only process does add friction compared to standard reservation platforms.

 Who this is and is not for

 Higebozu works well for pairs or small groups of up to the counter capacity.
 Solo dining is not permitted.
 The minimum party size is two.
 The venue has a strict no-perfume and no-strong-hair-products policy that applies to all guests; violations can result in being asked to remove or leave.
 All guests must be 20 or older.
-Private room hire is not available, and the space cannot be reserved for exclusive use, so there is no group buyout option.
+Private room hire is not available, the space cannot be reserved for exclusive use, so there is no group buyout option.
 If you need a private setting for a business dinner or celebration, consider Hanakoji Sawada or Japanese cuisine Komatsu instead, both of which offer more flexible configurations for group dining needs.

 For the food-focused traveller building a Sapporo itinerary around awarded dining, Higebozu fits naturally alongside Arima for sushi and aki nagao for a broader Japanese format.
 If you are comparing across Japan rather than just within Sapporo, the counter-only yakitori format here shares DNA with specialist counters like Harutaka in Tokyo or the chef-focused intimacy of Gion Sasaki in Kyoto, though the format and cuisine are entirely different.
 Higebozu's value proposition sits at a lower price point than either of those, making it one of the more accessible awarded counter experiences in Japan's north.
 For more on building a full Sapporo trip around dining, see our full Sapporo restaurants guide, and if you are planning accommodation, our full Sapporo hotels guide covers the options near this part of Chuo Ward.